-When it comes to payment, the very first differentiation is ecommerce (card not present) vs. Point-Of-Sale (POS, card present) vs. Mail Order/Telephone Order (MOTO).
+When it comes to payments, the first differentiation is ecommerce (card not present) vs. Point-Of-Sale (POS, card present) vs. Mail Order/Telephone Order (MOTO).

-Although the payment instrument is not physically present for the merchant when it comes to online transactions, the customer is at least initially present to authenticate themselves and authorize the transaction.
-Based on the used payment method this authentication can differ.
+Although the payment instrument is not physically present for the merchant, when it comes to online transactions, the customer is at least initially virtually present (through their device) to authenticate themselves and authorize the transaction.
+Based on the used payment method, this authentication can differ.

 Payment is a means to an end: A customer wants to buy a good (product or service) from a merchant and the merchant receives money in return.
-In retail ecommerce this also means that the product needs to be packed, shipped, and delivered.
-The customer should check the quality as well as finally decide whether they want to keep it.
+In retail ecommerce, this also means that the product needs to be packed, shipped, and delivered.
+The customer should check the quality and decide whether they want to keep the goods.

 For digital services, the delivery of product can be immediate, for other industries such as travel, the time period between booking and receiving the service can be quite long.

 You can use various payment methods to fulfil these use case requirements.

 In most cases, the customer is directly initiating the payment.
 These transactions are called Customer Initiated Transaction (CIT).
 From the customer’s perspective, the full payment is executed while the progress bar is loading and is completed with the confirmation page.
 However, in the backend the merchant needs to decide whether it should be a one-step process or a two-step process, where the actual capture of the funds (charge) will be processed immediately or at a later stage (for example, when the product is shipped).